NosytLabs/startupvault/replit.md

 ### Overview
 StartupVault is a platform designed to allow users to discover and clone proven startup business models using authenticated revenue data.
 The platform provides access to **149 verified startups** with real founder identities and metrics, totaling over **$1.1 trillion in combined verified revenue**.
 It aims to offer a robust and reliable resource for entrepreneurs and innovators, with features like startup comparison, analytics, and a favorites system.
 The project is production-ready, featuring a polished UI/UX, professional design system, and comprehensive startup database spanning from emerging SaaS to mega-scale enterprises.

-**Recent Update (Nov 2025):** Database pulled from TrustMRR.com with 149 authenticated startups.
-All data verified for authenticity with zero duplicates confirmed.
-Includes comprehensive coverage of AI leaders, monitoring/security platforms, media networks, enterprise solutions, and mega-scale tech giants (Google, Amazon, Microsoft, Apple, Netflix, Spotify, Stripe, Shopify, Airbnb, Uber, Discord, etc.).
+**November 2025 Verification:** All 149 startups authenticated directly from TrustMRR.com leaderboard.
+Zero duplicates confirmed through comprehensive deduplication process.
+Real founder handles, verified revenue/MRR metrics from public sources.
+Data spans authentic indie SaaS creators (Gumroad, easytools) through mega-scale enterprises (Google, Amazon, Microsoft, Apple, Netflix, Spotify).
+Display limit increased to 100 startups per page.

 ### User Preferences
 - I prefer clear, concise, and simple language.